-- A. Original Technical Proposal Packet - 1.
-As an alternative to the instructions below, a Respondent may follow the alternative submission set forth in Attachment N Limited Bid Submission Accommodation During COVID-19. - 4.2.
-A hard copy of the original Technical Proposal Packet (Attachment B) must be received on or before the bid submittal date and time. - 2.3.
-The Proposal Packet should be clearly marked "Original" and must include the following: - a.
+A. Original Technical Proposal Packet

+1. A hard copy of the original Technical Proposal Packet (Attachment B) must be received on or before the bid submittal date and time.

+- 2. The Proposal Packet should be clearly marked "Original" and must include the following: - a.
 Original signed Proposal Signature Page.
 (See Proposal Signature Page.) - b.
 Original signed Agreement and Compliance Pages.
 (See Agreement and Compliance Pages.) - c.
 Original signed Proposed Subcontractors Form.
 (See Subcontractors.) - d.
 Technical Proposal response to the Information for Evaluation section included in the Technical Proposal Packet. - e.
-Other documents and/or information as may be expressly required in this Bid Solicitation. - 3.4.
-The following items should be submitted in the original Technical Proposal Packet. - a.
+Other documents and/or information as may be expressly required in this Bid Solicitation. - The following items should be submitted in the original Technical Proposal Packet. - a.
 EO 98-04 Disclosure Form, Attachment G. (See Standard Terms and Conditions, #27.
 Disclosure.) - b.
 Copy of Contractor's Equal Opportunity Policy.
-(See Equal Opportunity Policy.) - Voluntary Product Accessibility Template (VPAT), if applicable.
-(See Technology Access.) - 4.5.
+(See Equal Opportunity Policy.) - c.
+Voluntary Product Accessibility Template (VPAT), if applicable.
+(See Technology Access.) - 4.
 DO NOT include any other documents or ancillary information, such as a cover letter or promotional/marketing information. - B. Official Bid Price Sheet.
 (See Pricing.) - 1.
 Contractor's original Official Bid Price Sheet must be submitted in hard copy format. - 2.
 Contractor should also submit one (1) electronic copy of the Official Bid Price Sheet and the completed Attachment E Cost Proposal, preferably on a flash drive.
 A CD will also be acceptable. - 3.
 The Official Bid Price Sheet, including the hard copy and electronic copy, must be separately sealed from the Technical Proposal Packet and should be clearly marked as "Pricing".
-Contractor must not include any pricing in the hard copies or electronic copies of their Technical Proposal Packet. - C. Additional Copies and Redacted Copy of the Technical Proposal Packet c.
-All additional hard copies and electronic copies must be identical to the original hard copy.
-In case of a discrepancy, the original hard copy shall govern.
+Contractor must not include any pricing in the hard copies or electronic copies of their Technical Proposal Packet. - C. Additional Copies and Redacted Copy of the Technical Proposal Packet